Local Linear Convergence of the Alternating Direction Method of Multipliers for Semidefinite Programming under Strict Complementarity: Discussion: Rank Identification and Linear Convergence

 \paragraph{On the relation between rank identification and linear convergence.} Considering both rank identification and local linear convergence, it is natural to investigate the relationship of these two phenomena: which one occurs first?
 Unlike the case of PDHG for LP, it remains unclear whether rank identification is the trigger for linear convergence.

-Here, we provide a simple example that to some extent explains the interaction between these two phenomena.
-Recall from our analysis (specifically \cref{lem:conv-nnd-T}) that the R-linear convergence of $\normF{\Hk}$ is built upon that of the two sequences
+\rebuttal{ Here, we provide a simple example to discuss the sutble role of rank identification in our proof procedure. } Recall from our analysis (specifically \cref{lem:conv-nnd-T}) that the R-linear convergence of $\normF{\Hk}$ is built upon that of the two sequences